syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ### JupyterHub

-In both options, we will have provided a JupyterHub docker-compose template in which we can change the image version.
+In both options, we will have provided a JupyterHub docker compose template in which we can change the image version.
 Please make sure the correct image is either loaded in using `docker load` or already pulled using `docker pull`.
 The following command will pull the latest version of the image using the container registry:

 ```[sh]
 docker pull synthoregistry.azurecr.io/syntho-jupyterhub:<latest-image-version>